-Through MCCM, CMS will study whether access to such services will result in improved quality of care, and improved patient and family satisfaction, and whether there are any effects on use of health services and the Medicare or Medicaid Hospice Benefit.
+Through MCCM, CMS studied whether access to such services resulted in improved quality of care, and improved patient and family satisfaction, and whether there were any effects on use of health services and the Medicare or Medicaid Hospice Benefit.

-The target population for the Medicare Care Choices Model is Medicare beneficiaries and Medicaid beneficiaries with Medicare coverage (‘dually eligible beneficiaries’), who are eligible for either the Medicare or Medicaid hospice benefit.
+The target population for the Medicare Care Choices Model were Medicare beneficiaries and Medicaid beneficiaries with Medicare coverage (‘dually eligible beneficiaries’), who were eligible for either the Medicare or Medicaid hospice benefit.
 Also, to be eligible, beneficiaries must not have elected the Medicare (or Medicaid) hospice benefit within the last 30 days prior to enrolling in the model.
-Other Model requirements include living in a traditional home (no institutional care); having Medicare Parts A and B for the 12 months prior to enrolling in the model (no Medicare managed care plan during that 12 months); having a diagnosis of one of the following terminal illnesses – advanced cancer, chronic obstructive pulmonary disease, congestive heart failure, or human immunodeficiency virus/acquired immunodeficiency syndrome (HIV/AIDS); and living in the service area of a hospice selected to participate in the model.
+Other Model requirements included living in a traditional home (no institutional care); having Medicare Parts A and B for the 12 months prior to enrolling in the model (no Medicare managed care plan during that 12 months); having a diagnosis of one of the following terminal illnesses – advanced cancer, chronic obstructive pulmonary disease, congestive heart failure, or human immunodeficiency virus/acquired immunodeficiency syndrome (HIV/AIDS); and living in the service area of a hospice selected to participate in the model.

-Under the model, participating hospices will provide services that are currently available under the Medicare hospice benefit for routine home care and respite levels of care, but cannot be separately billed under Medicare Parts A, B, and D. Model services are available around the clock, 365 calendar days per year.
-CMS pays a per-beneficiary per-month (PBPM) fee ranging from $200 to $400 to participating hospices when delivering these services under the model.
+Under the model, participating hospices provided services that were available under the Medicare hospice benefit for routine home care and respite levels of care, but could not be separately billed under Medicare Parts A, B, and D. Model services were available around the clock, 365 calendar days per year.
+CMS paid a per-beneficiary per-month (PBPM) fee ranging from $200 to $400 to participating hospices when these services were delivered under the model.

-Due to robust interest, CMS originally expanded the model participation from an anticipated 30 Medicare-certified hospices to over 140 Medicare-certified hospices and extended the duration of the model from 3 to 5 years.
+Due to robust interest, CMS originally expanded the model participation from an anticipated 30 Medicare-certified hospices to more than 140 Medicare-certified hospices and extended the duration of the model from 3 to 5 years.
 In June 2020, CMS extended the model for an additional year, through 2021.
-As of June 2020, 82 hospices are participating in MCCM.
+As of June 2020, 82 hospices were participating in MCCM.

 Questions about the Medicare Care Choices Model can be sent to CareChoices@cms.hhs.gov.